Trump’s 2020 Census U.S. Citizenship Question Is Illegal, Say Critics, California Attorney General’s Lawsuit

 President Donald Trump’s administration has requested that a controversial question about U.S. citizenship be added to the 2020 census, which has set critics abuzz with charges of illegality and undercounting.
 According to NBC News, the U.S. Dept. of Commerce stated that the upcoming 2020 census questionnaire would include a new question about the respondent’s U.S. citizenship status.
 The choice to add the question comes in the wake of a “request by the Department of Justice (DOJ) to add a question on citizenship status to the 2020 decennial census.”

-As a result of the announcement, the phrase “2020 Census” is currently trending on Twitter, with more than 40,000 tweets about the new 2020 census question flowing into the social networking site.
-With the Trump administration adding the question about U.S. citizenship status to the 2020 census, the backlash has been swift.
+As a result of the announcement, the phrase “2020 census” is currently trending on Twitter, with more than 40,000 tweets about the new question flowing into the social networking site.
+With the Trump administration adding the question about U.S. citizenship status to the census, the backlash has been swift.

-According to the San Francisco Chronicle, the new citizenship question on the 2020 census could cause an undercount in population numbers, and therefore have an effect upon the funding granted to everything from schools to homeland security funding for neighborhoods and natural disaster monies and beyond.
+According to the San Francisco Chronicle, the new citizenship question on the 2020 census could cause an undercount in population numbers, and therefore have an effect on the funding granted to everything from schools to homeland security money for neighborhoods and natural disasters and beyond.

-Xavier Becerra, the attorney general of the state of California, published the following tweet in response to the Trump administration’s U.S. citizenship question on the 2020 census, announcing plans to sue Trump’s administration over the new 2020 census question.
+Xavier Becerra, the attorney general of the state of California, published the following tweet in response to the Trump administration’s U.S. citizenship question on the 2020 census, announcing plans to sue Trump’s administration over it.

 #BREAKING: Filing suit against @realdonaldtrump's Administration over decision to add #citizenship question on #2020Census.
 Including the question is not just a bad idea — it is illegal: https://t.co/vW8sa7khq9